ME/CFS and anaesthesia (myalgic encephalomyelitis or encephalopathy/chronic fatigue syndrome)

 ME/CFS patient information leaflet logos

-You can download a version of this leaflet in pdf at the bottom of the page.
+You can download a pdf and an easy print version of this leaflet at the bottom of the page.

 This resource aims to provide people with ME/CFS who need to have an anaesthetic or sedation with information about what they might expect at the different stages of the surgical journey, and what they can do to prepare, in collaboration with their healthcare teams.
 It has been produced in collaboration with people with ME/CFS who have shared their experiences of having an anaesthetic with us.
 Their input has helped us identify the most common questions and concerns that people with ME/CFS may have about having surgery.